-This academic year, Year 3 and Year 4 children will research and investigate (Autumn), Planet Earth (Spring) and The Stone Age (Summer) through their enquiry-led, topic-themed history and geography lessons.
+This academic year, Year 3 children will research and investigate (Autumn), Planet Earth (Spring) and The Stone Age (Summer) through their enquiry-led, topic-themed history and geography lessons.

 Their English lessons will make use of many cross-curricular opportunities that link with these areas, as will a number of their maths lessons.

 In science, areas of the curriculum that will be covered consist of Forces and magnets; Light; Animals including humans; Plants; Rocks; Scientists and inventors.

-Thank you for visiting the Year 4 information page.
-If you have any questions, be sure to contact us on ClassDojo or pop in and catch us at the end of the school day!
+Thank you for visiting the Year 3 information page.
+If you have any questions, be sure to contact us on ClassDojo

-As a Year 3/4 team, we have gathered together some very useful website links, resources and ideas of activities for you to use at home to help with your learning whilst you are not able to attend school.
+Here are some very useful website links, resources and ideas of activities for you to use at home to help with your learning when you are not at school or with your homework.

-READING – We suggest you read at least 3 times a week and continue to record this in your organiser alongside a short summary.
+READING – It is really important you read at least 3 times a week and continue to record this in your organiser alongside a short summary.
 This will still count towards any current reading challenges in school.
 If you were to do 10 minutes a day, your reading would continue to make good progress.
 Have a good search through the books you have at home and find examples that you think would be challenging.
 Don't forget that reading recipes and instructions for games are good chances for reading practice too.
 Other examples are comics, magazines, journals, newspapers and online blogs.

 Inside the organiser, there are a small number of resources which can be used to help further develop the children's learning of shapes, spellings, times tables and many other things.